Everything your rabbit would tell you if they could talk

 But to try and get ahead, you could start placing one of the best rabbit litter boxes in their hutch so they become accustomed to them.

-4. I’ll keep myself clean
+4. I’ll keep myself clean, thank you very much

 Rabbit cleaning itself